han-li-han-li/100-days-of-code/log.md

 **Thoughts** Getting harder.
 Had to use a couple of hints and also do some googling to understand some concepts.
 Still wrapping my head around element positioning especially.
 But, I now know how hex codes work!
 At this stage, it's hard to see how people got from this to the beautiful websites we have today.

 **Link(s) to work**: N/A

+### Day 4: March 9, Tuesday, 2021

+**Today's Progress**: Finished the Applied Visual Design course on freeCodeCamp.org

+**Thoughts** Getting complex.
+Have the hang of some concepts e.g style, ID, but other concepts I am struggling to grasp e.g Bezier Curves.
+I wonder how this all fits together in the end.
+Following the tutorials is fine but I feel like I would have no idea if left to my own devices.

+**Link(s) to work**: N/A